Lucy avatar

 close up of two pieces of vegan brownies

-When I first set out to create this vegan brownie recipe back in 2017, yes this recipe is really old, I did so in response to all of the healthy brownie recipes that were becoming quite trendy at the time.
+When I first set out to create this vegan brownie recipe back in 2017, yes this recipe is really that old, I did so in response to all of the healthy brownie recipes that were becoming quite trendy at the time.
 Yes, I’m talking about you, sweet potato and beetroot brownies.

 I never liked ‘healthy’ sweet treats.
 I am a firm believer in cakes and cookies being unhealthy because they are treats and treats are only eaten every so often.
 As soon as you make them healthy, you are saying goodbye to taste and hello to more regular cake eating.